YusenHou519/Polaris/source/CLI_reference.rst

 polaris loop pred
 ------------------

-    Bin any text file or stream of pairs.
+    This is the simplest approach, allowing to directly predict loops in a single step Bin any text file or stream of pairs.

     Pairs data need not be sorted.
 Accepts compressed files.